 Yes, this may be possible.
 Please contact us if you would like to change your course and we will let you know what your options are.

 How do I know if Bournemouth University is right for me?

-At the end of the day, this is your future and only you can make the decision about what course/university you want to study at based on what is right for you.
+This is your future and only you can make the decision about what course and university you want to study at.

 We would recommend that you do plenty of research, attend Open Days and hear what current students say about their experiences.
 Before you make a choice, you need to be sure that you’re going to be happy to live and study at the university for the next three or four years.